myselfswastikmishra/TechTribe-final/README.md

 > 2. Click on the **Integrations** tab.
 > 3. Click **Webhooks**, then **New Webhook**.
 > 4. Give your webhook a name (e.g., "Contact Form Notifier"), choose the channel you want messages to be posted in, and then click **Copy Webhook URL**.

-> **Note on Pricing:**
-> - The Genkit framework is free and open-source.
-The Google Gemini API has a generous free tier, and your usage will very likely be well within the free limits.
-> - Discord webhooks are completely free to use.

 ### 2. Install Dependencies